aknair19/DevTinder-Backend/notes.md

     - ex: /a+/ matches a, aa, aaa but not b, /.\*fly$/ matches butterfly, dragonfly but not butterflyman

 -connect to database before starting the server

+- JSON vs JavaScript
+  - JSON is a data format, JavaScript is a programming language
+  - JSON is a subset of JavaScript
+  - JSON keys must be double quoted strings, JavaScript keys can be unquoted if they are valid identifiers
+  - JSON values can be strings, numbers, objects, arrays, true, false, or null.
+JavaScript values can be any valid expression, including functions and undefined
+  - JSON does not support comments, JavaScript supports single-line (//) and multi-line (/\* \*/) comments
+  - JSON is used for data interchange between systems, JavaScript is used for web development and server-side programming